 Matcha is high-quality green tea leaves that have been finely ground and made into powder form.

-What are the health benefits:
+What are the health benefits of matcha:

 -It’s rich in antioxidants called polyphenols which are believed to protect against heart disease, cancer, regulating blood sugar levels, blood pressure reduction, boosts metabolism, and anti-aging-ALL things we can use!